Paul-Ryan/mytwocents/readme.md

     ** we will have a simple button, with an icon, that can toggle between the states: "tipped" and "not tipped"

-    ** the widgets will contain a link back to our site
+    ** the widget will contain a link back to our site

   * frontend interface (site)